Xeoth/Eliashynka2/README.md

 Then, copy config.json.EXAMPLE, rename it to config.json, and fill it with [appropriate values](https://github.com/Xeoth/Eliashynka2/blob/master/CONFIG.md).

 Finally, launch the bot with `npm start`.
+If you're using [PM2](https://pm2.io/), launch it with `pm2 start src/main.js --name Eliashynka2`